 How Tackle helps

-- Sellers can set up Private Offers across Marketplaces from a single, consistent interface in Tackle and we’ll take care of the hard part on the background to prepare it for the various clouds
+Sellers can set up Private Offers across Marketplaces from a single, consistent interface in Tackle (we call this Private Offer Acceleration) and we’ll take care of the hard part in the background to prepare it for the various clouds

 4. Gain buyer approval